hackclub/hackclub/workshops/hangman/README.md

 </details>

 ## Hacking
-Here are sone ways to expand upon the code!
+Here are some ways to expand upon the code!

 - [Option to Play Again](https://repl.it/@CosmicSnowman/Hangman-Workshop-Extended-1#main.py)
 - [Change the Drawing](https://repl.it/@CosmicSnowman/Hangman-Workshop-Extended-2#main.py)